aws-samples/eks-security-compromised-cluster-remediation/README.md

 ## The environment
 For this workshop, you will be given access to an AWS account with an EKS cluster.
 You will access that cluster through a Cloud9 workspace.
 A slightly modified version of the e-commerce application, [Sock Shop](https://microservices-demo.github.io/), has been deployed to the cluster and the EKS control plane logs have been enabled.
 Your first priority is to find and isolate the attack.

-The Cloud9 workspace has been granted administrative access to the Kubernetes API and is able to start SSH sessions with all the worker nodes in the cluster.
+The Cloud9 workspace has been granted administrative access to the Kubernetes API and is able to establish SSH sessions with all the worker nodes in the cluster.
 An S3 bucket for storing forensic data has also been created and is exposed via the $FORENSICS_S3_BUCKET environment variable.

 ### The cluster
 An EKS cluster has been provisioned in the us-west-2 region.
 The cluster's 3 worker nodes are distributed across 3 private subnets in the cluster VPC and are part of a [managed node group](https://docs.aws.amazon.com/eks/latest/userguide/managed-node-groups.html).
-The cluster API endpoint, i.e. the Kubernetes API, is accessible from within the VPC and the Internet.
+The cluster API endpoint, i.e. the Kubernetes API, is accessible from within the VPC and from the Internet.
 Access to the API server is secured using a combination of AWS Identity and Access Management (IAM) and native Kubernetes Role Based Access Control (RBAC).

-The cluster is accessible from a Cloud9 workspace which has already been provisioned for you.
-You'll find the workspace under "Shared with you" in the Cloud9 console.

 ### The application
 Sock Shop is a e-commerce application that consists of a multitude of microservices.
 The application's front-end is exposed as a LoadBalanced service and is accessible from the Internet.
 The services communicate with each other as depicted in this diagram: